codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I set the opacity of a layout or view?

-The opacity of any view can be set in the XML Layout in two ways.
+The opacity (transparency) of any view can be set in the XML Layout in two ways.
 First, the `android:background` property of any view supports alpha channels when specifying a color hex in the format of "#AARRGGBB" for example "#80a4113b" would set the alpha channel to 50% for the color "#a4113b".
 For other alpha values check out [this values list](http://stackoverflow.com/a/11019879):

 ```xml
 <RelativeLayout